Bonus: Invoice process optimizer blueprint

 Here is how a supplier portal can help simplify the process for you.

-You need a supplier contact email that can submit the invoices against the purchase order.
+You need a supplier contact email to submit the invoices against the purchase order.

-When you approve a purchase order, the system automatically sends a request to the supplier with instructions on how to submit the invoice through the supplier portal.
+When you approve a purchase order, the system automatically sends a request to the supplier with instructions on submitting the invoice through the supplier portal.

 The supplier clicks on the magic link to submit the invoice.
 There is no need for registration and managing a username and password.

-The supplier then selects the purchase order and clicks on “Create Invoice.”
+The supplier selects the purchase order and clicks “Create Invoice.”

-Once they click on the submit, the system sends the invoice matching and stakeholder approval.
+Once they click submit, the system sends the invoice matching and stakeholder approval.

 Here is how simple it is:

-We expect that 40-50% of your supplier base would easily adopt this approach.
+We expect 40-50% of your supplier base to adopt this approach easily.

 The third option to achieve paperless invoicing is to implement electronic invoices.

-An electronic invoice is sent from a vendor Accounts receivable system to the buyer AP system without manual intervention.
+An electronic invoice is sent from a vendor’s Accounts receivable system to the buyer’s AP system without manual intervention.

 The biggest advantage is that there is no need for anyone to upload the invoice into the system.